flightaware/tohil/Doc/installing/freebsd.rst

 you have made a full backup before proceeding.*

 These instructions assume you are building FreeBSD ports from source.
-You can also install without building using the pkg package manager.
+You can also install ports without building from source by using the pkg package manager.
+We're only covering doing it using ports at this time.

 First you need to install Python and the Python *pip* installer: